mharkness/guessinggame/README.md

 You can play the game as many times as you like by refreshing the browser.

-Game questions are displayed in your browswer in the order they will appear in pop ups.
+Game questions are displayed in your browser in the order they will appear in pop ups.

 Please enable pop ups in your browser to play.